Thursday, August 27 – Ukraine shuts its borders to foreign travelers for one month

 Retail turnover was up 8.5% yoy in July.
 However, wholesale trade fell by 6% yoy after the surge by 12% yoy in June, according to ICU.

 Alfa-Bank Ukraine writes: “Retail trade provides a strong positive surprise in July.
 The sector accelerated to a growth of 8.5% y-o-y, already close to its pre-COVID trajectory.
-For comparison, we expected acceleration only to 3-4%…most of the unexpected boost was concentrated in the City of Kyiv, while many other regions indeed experienced less striking recovery in July…many residents of the capital stayed at home instead of spending abroad…This speculation is also supported by the fact that Odesa and Mykolaiv regions…were also the ones which experienced significant retail trade acceleration in July.”in collaboration with CMS Cameron McKenna Nabarro Olswang Ukraine and UBN, we have created the "Investing and Doing Business in Ukraine 2020 guide”.
+For comparison, we expected acceleration only to 3-4%…most of the unexpected boost was concentrated in the City of Kyiv, while many other regions indeed experienced less striking recovery in July…many residents of the capital stayed at home instead of spending abroad…This speculation is also supported by the fact that Odesa and Mykolaiv regions…were also the ones which experienced significant retail trade acceleration in July.”

 The Finance Ministry placed UAH 816 million ($29.8 million) in 3-month local currency bonds at 7% and $31 million in 12-month hard currency bonds at 3.5%.